damnations/PasswordManager/README.md

 # PasswordManager

-CLI Password Manager
+CLI Password Manager.
-Working on Python 3.11
+Working on Python 3.11.
-Few bugs here and there
+Few bugs here and there.